obayed324/obayed324/README.md

 ---

 ## ✨ About Me
-🚀 Passionate **Full Stack Web Developer** focused on building scalable and impactful applications.
+🚀 Passionate **Full Stack Web Developer** focused on building scalable and impactful applications
-🧠 Strong believer in **clean code, problem-solving, and continuous learning**.
+🧠 Strong believer in **clean code, problem-solving, and continuous learning**
-💡 I learn best by **building real projects**, not just watching tutorials.
+💡 I learn best by **building real-world projects**, not just watching tutorials

 ---